 An ear prosthetics can fit over little ears or a reconstructed ear you are unhappy with.
 Usually, parents choose ear prosthetics for their children so they can decide if they want to have surgery or not by themselves.

 An orbital prosthetic goes in your eye socket to replaces your eyelids and eye.
-The eye is made with hard plastic and soft silicone makes the eyelids.
+The eye is made with hard plastic, and soft silicone makes the eyelids.

 It is an easy technique to apply a thin, flexible silicone over your nose.
 The prosthetic is attached to your skin with glue.
-Nose prosthetic not only gives a better look but allows you to wear glasses and protects your nasal cavity.
+Nose prosthetic not only gives a better look but allows you to wear glasses and protect your nasal cavity.